HyperNormalisation: Altered States

-By the mid-1980s, banks and corporations were connecting through computer networks to create a hidden system of power, and technological utopians whose roots lay in the counterculture of the 1960s also saw the internet as an opportunity to make an alternative world that was free of political and legal restraints.
+By the mid-1980s, banks and corporations were connecting through computer networks to create a hidden system of power and putative technological utopians, whose roots went back to the counterculture of the 1960s and Libertarianism; they also saw the Internet as an opportunity to make an alternative world free of political and legal restraints.

 Acid Flashback

-John Perry Barlow's vision of cyberspace as the 1990s equivalent of the Acid Tests.
+John Perry Barlow's vision of cyberspace was the 1990s equivalent of the Acid Tests.
 Barlow had been part of the LSD (also known as "acid") counterculture in the 1960s and founded the Electronic Frontier Foundation.
 He wrote a manifesto called A Declaration of the Independence of Cyberspace.
 Addressed to politicians, it declared "the global social space we are building to be naturally independent of the tyrannies you seek to impose upon us".
-Two computer hackers—Phiber Optik and Acid Phreak—knew that in reality corporations were using the internet to exert more control over the lives of people than governments had done in the past, and they demonstrated that hierarchies did exist online by obtaining Barlow's credit record from TRW Inc. and posting it on the internet.
+Two computer hackers, Phiber Optik and Acid Phreak, knew that in reality corporations were using the internet to exert more control over the lives of people than governments had done in the past, and they demonstrated that hierarchies did exist online by obtaining Barlow's credit record from TRW Inc. and posting it on the internet.